Skip to main content

 That nuance is being lost in the direct-to-consumer ad market.
 Yaffe herself raised the concern: "The tests are supposed to be for those with symptoms but many people are getting these tests without symptoms off-label."

-The answer is not to abandon the biomarkers.
-The answer is to use them inside a real clinical context, alongside cognitive testing, vascular risk profiling, APOE status, and structural imaging.
+The answer is not to reject the use of biomarkers.
+Instead, we should consider using them inside a real clinical context, alongside cognitive testing, vascular risk profiling, APOE status, and structural imaging.
 A p-tau217 result is a data point, not a diagnosis.
-Used inside a precision workup it tells you which patients need aggressive risk modification now.
+Used inside a comprehensive, precision workup it tells you which patients need aggressive risk modification now.
 Used as a stand-alone direct-to-consumer test, it generates anxiety and confusion in roughly proportionate measure.

 What This Means for the People Reading This

-If you are in your 50s or early 60s and you have noticed subtle slowing (finding the right word takes a beat longer, you reread paragraphs, your reaction time on tennis or driving feels different), that is worth taking seriously.
-Most of the time it isn't Alzheimer's pathology.
-Sometimes it is.
-The CARDIA data shows that the subtle stuff has a signal underneath it that the right tests can find.
+If you are in your 50s or early 60s and you have noticed subtle slowing (finding the right word takes a bit longer, you reread paragraphs, your reaction time on tennis or driving feels different), that is worth taking seriously.
+Most of the time it isn't Alzheimer's pathology, but sometimes it may be.
+The CARDIA data shows that the subtle, nuanced changes in cognition may have an actionable signal underneath it that the right tests can find.

 If you have a family history of dementia, APOE4 status, hypertension, insulin resistance, or untreated sleep apnea, the urgency is higher.
 Those are the modifiable upstream contributors that translate biomarker positivity into clinical decline.
 Catch the biology in the window where the brain can still recover, and the trajectory bends.
 Some of that recovery work is metabolic and pharmacologic, some of it is nutritional.
-Action Potential Supplements exists for the nutritional layer of that work.
+Action Potential Supplements was created to address the nutritional layer of that work.

-The Neuroeconomy thesis sits underneath this.
-Your brain is the asset that compounds, or depreciates, through the second half of your career.
-The CARDIA finding is that the depreciation is measurable before it is visible.
-That is the period that matters.
+I would encourage our readers to place these results in the context of my thesis of the Neuroeconomy.
+Your brain health is the asset that compounds, or depreciates, through the second half of your career.
+The CARDIA finding is that the depreciation may be measurable before it is visible to the average clinician, in a window of treatment that matters.
 Brain protection in midlife is the highest-yield investment a high-performer can make, and the data now supports moving on it sooner than the field has been willing to admit.

 Take the Next Step